 John 18:36b ESV

-The Zealots fought the Roman control of Judea.
+The Zealots fought the Roman who controlled Judea.
 The Herodians and Sadducees aligned with Rome.
-The Essenes removed themselves from the roman controlled communities to retreat to the dessert.
-The Pharisees lived in their own bubble of religious community, neither aligning with nor opposing the Roman government.
+The Essenes removed themselves from the Roman controlled communities to retreat to the dessert.
+The Pharisees lived in their own bubble, neither aligning with nor opposing the Roman government, but they controlled the religious life of common believers.
 They all had their group associations, and they all opposed Jesus who threatened those associations.

-They were all fighting to protect their own turf, but Jesus said he and his followers are not of this world, otherwise they would be fighting for their turf also!
+They were all fighting to protect their own turf, but Jesus said he and his followers are not of this world, otherwise they would be fighting for his turf also!

 Interestingly, though Jesus called his followers away from professions, and status, and people groups and families, he did not call them out of community or away from society.
 Jesus spent time away from populated areas, especially alone, but Jesus did not set up a monastic community far from population centers, like the Essenes.
-He remained very much in and around community and engaged with people.
+He remained very much engaged with community and people.

-As I look on my social media feeds, read opinions, listen to the news and absorb what is going on in the world today, I see the same kind of group affiliations – religious, political, cultural, philosophical, ancestral, and societal – as were present in First Century Judea multiplied exponentially.
-I see American Christians fighting and jockeying for position and influence in the middle of the fray.
+As I look on my social media feeds, read opinions, listen to the news and absorb what is going on in the world today, I see the same kind of group affiliations – religious, political, cultural, philosophical, ancestral, and societal – as were present in First Century Judea.
+I also see many American Christians fighting and jockeying for position and influence in the middle of the fray.

 1 Corinthians 9:19-23